 Carolina Away features learning communities that focus on themes related to the new issues of society, politics, economics, culture and science revealed by the global response to the COVID-19 pandemic.
 These learning communities are rooted in specially developed one credit hour courses that are led by a dynamic instructor with a guest expert each week drawn from Carolina faculty researchers, community experts, and skilled practitioners.

 You’ll explore these topics through directed readings, discussions, and small-group experiences with your classmates.
 In addition to connecting with student groups, each class will engage with academic departments, research centers or institutes, all of which can serve as a supportive home for pursuing future interests at UNC.
-Examples of the type of subjects covered in the COVID Investigation courses include:
+The COVID Investigation courses for fall 2020 include:

-- Race, equity and disease.
-As the virus spread, it revealed frightening discrepancies in disease outcomes, ones that mapped onto America’s contemporary divisions of class, race and ethnicity.
+- Race, Equity and the Coronavirus in America: As the virus spread, it revealed frightening discrepancies in disease outcomes, one that mapped onto America’s contemporary divisions of class, race and ethnicity.
 How does a rigorous understanding of racial inequity help to explain the biological expression of the disease at the population level?
+Students will gain a chance to imagine, share and alternative governance, rights, values and institutions that open the way to other outcomes.

-- Speed Science: How do scientists accelerate discovery?
-In this course, students learn about the steps scientists take to scale and connect scientific research around an emerging problem.
-Sessions cover strategies of redirecting promising platforms of drug discovery toward a new pathogen, applying emerging knowledge from clinical settings towards basic research and then back to clinics, the benefits and risks of disseminating early experimental results, and the role of partnerships among scientists, private companies, and government agencies.
+- The Need for Speed: How do Scientists Accelerate Discovery?
+In this course, students learn about the steps scientists take to bring together various disciplines around an emerging problem.
+Sessions will cover strategies of redirecting promising platforms for drug discovery towards a new pathogen, communicating emerging knowledge between basic science research and clinical settings, and the implications of disseminating early experimental results.
+In addition, students will explore the role of partnerships among scientists, private companies, and government agencies in navigating new challenges in research and development.

 Outside the Classroom